Airport expansion, development to continue expeditiously: FM Nirmala Sitharaman

 Last month, Akasa Air announced an order for 150 Boeing 737 Max aircraft.
 In 2023, Air India and IndiGo together placed orders for 970 planes with Boeing and Airbus.

 Tata Group-owned Air India ordered 470 planes -- 250 from Airbus and 220 from Boeing -- in February last year.
-Later in June, the country's largest airline IndiGo announced an order with Airbus to buy 500 narrow-body planes.
-PTI
+Later in June, the country's largest airline IndiGo placed an order with Airbus to buy 500 narrow-body planes.

+Meanwhile, Civil Aviation Minister Jyotiraditya Scindia said it is an aspirational and ambitious budget for India.

+"Continued priority to capex, expansion of targeted social schemes, along with programs to achieve India's net zero targets - this is, indeed, a well-rounded budget that will fuel our 2047 roadmap.